My fun hobby of hiking transitioned to a full blown obsession when I started the 100 Mountain Challenge hosted by the Black Yak Alpine Club (BAC).

 The Drawbacks

-It’s easy to assume its just a hiking challenge, but I found it to be a logistical nightmare disguised as a sporting event.
+It’s easy to assume it’s just a hiking challenge, but I found it to be a logistical nightmare disguised as a sporting event.
 With half the difficultly coming from the hiking itself and the other half dealing with the logistics of traveling to every part of Korea.
 Including everyone’s favorite island (Jeju)

 1. The Expense